The Employment Law Review: Portugal

 The Constitution contains a general right to privacy regarding personal and family life, which is confirmed by the LC.
 An employer may not demand that an applicant or employee provide information relating to his or her private life, except when the information is strictly necessary and relevant to evaluate the person's aptitude for the performance of employment, and the respective motivation is provided in writing.
 However, no background checks are allowed unless the information is strictly necessary because of the nature of the job and is authorised by the candidate or the employee.

 Although employment relationships in Portugal are still characterised by an almost permanent bond between the employer and the employee, the employer may, under certain circumstances, terminate the contract with just cause.
 The concept of just cause includes not only disciplinary dismissal but also other forms of dismissal, provided that they are justified according to the law.
-Currently, the LC regulates the following: dismissal based on unlawful conduct of the employee, redundancies or dismissals resulting from the elimination of jobs, and dismissal for failure to adapt.
+Currently, the LC regulates the following: dismissal based on unlawful conduct of the employee; redundancies or dismissals resulting from the elimination of jobs; and dismissal for failure to adapt.

-Regarding dismissal based on unlawful conduct by the employee, the concept of just cause is of particular importance as it implies the impossibility, in practice, of continuing the employment relationship owing to the seriousness of the employee's misconduct.
+Regarding dismissal based on unlawful conduct by the employee, the concept of just cause is of significant importance as it implies the impossibility, in practice, of continuing the employment relationship owing to the seriousness of the employee's misconduct.
 When dismissed with disciplinary cause, the employee is not entitled to any notice or compensation, but he or she will be entitled to standard credits that are payable upon termination regardless of the reason (prorated 13th and 14th monthly payments, unused annual leave, etc.).

-Any kind of dismissal requires the previous implementation of a consultation proceeding extensively regulated by law.
+Any kind of dismissal requires the previous implementation of a consultation proceeding; these proceedings are extensively regulated by law.
 The works council should be involved in the procedure and has the right to give a written opinion, but this will not prevent the dismissal.
 As a rule, no form of dismissal requires authorisation from government authorities.
 If, however, it concerns a pregnant or breastfeeding employee, or an employee on parental leave, the CITE must be consulted and has the right to provide for a binding opinion.

 The employee has the right to challenge the dismissal in court within 60 days of the dismissal, or six months in the case of collective dismissals.
 If the court rules the dismissal to be unlawful, the employee is entitled to receive compensation for salary and benefits lost while the lawsuit was pending.
 Additionally, the employee is entitled to be reinstated with all his or her former rights and guarantees or, instead, may choose to receive compensation to be set by the court depending on the specifics of the case (between 15 and 45 days' basic pay and seniority allowances for each year of service, with a minimum limit of three months' pay).
-The reinstatement can be avoided if the company employs fewer than 10 individuals or if the dismissed employee is a senior manager.
-In this case, provided the court agrees that the return of the employee would be disruptive to the company's business, the compensation shall be set by the court, according to the specifics of the case (between 30 and 60 days of basic pay and seniority allowances for each year of service, with a minimum limit of six months' pay).
+The reinstatement can be avoided if the company has fewer than 10 employees or if the dismissed employee is a senior manager.
+In this case, provided the court agrees that the return of the employee would be disruptive to the company's business, the compensation shall be set by the court, according to the specifics of the case (between 30 and 60 days' basic pay and seniority allowances for each year of service, with a minimum limit of six months' pay).

 Settlement agreements for termination of the employment contract are quite common and must be executed in writing.
 Termination agreements for which the employee's signature has not been duly notarised may be revoked by the employee by means of a written communication sent to the employer up to seven days after the execution of the agreement.